fauh45/SI-Tokopedia-Scraping/README.md

 ### Sentiment Script

-To use the sentiment script follows the first step above, and then call the function `python sentiment.py "Text to do sentiment analysis with"`.
+To use the sentiment script follows the first step above, and then call the function `python sentiment.py` to start the server.

+To call the the API, send POST data with the pattern of `{ "text": "the theing sentiment that's going to be analyzed" }` and the result will be `{ "polarity": 0 }`

 Note that the text to do sentiment analysis with are set for Indonesian languages.

 ## License